sorbet/sorbet/website/docs/cli.md

 have Sorbet apply autocorrects for all the mentioned error codes, but no others.

 There is no way to have Sorbet **only** apply autocorrect suggestions in a given file.
-Instead, use a version control system to undo changes autocorrect changes Sorbet makes in files that should not be changed.
+Instead, use a version control system to undo autocorrect changes Sorbet makes in files that should not be changed.

 ### Silencing errors in bulk